 Depending on the ecosystem, various practices, such as expanded housing developments and the utilities they require, fire exclusion/firefighting, and timber harvesting, in the past several decades have made it easier for fires to get out of control, according to the USFS.

-Overall, the human and natural environments of Napa, Sonoma, and neighboring communities have been devastatingly altered and will take years to return to normal — although that “normal” may have to be a new one.
+Overall, the human and natural environments on the west coast have been devastatingly altered and will take years to return to normal — although that “normal” may have to be a new one.